Geology of Hong Kong: Sai Kung Hexagonal Columnar Cooling Joints

-Hexagonal columnar joints are parallel vertical cracks that are formed when homogeneous volcanic materials cool down and evenly contract inward towards a contraction center point.
+Hexagonal columnar joints are parallel vertical cracks that are formed when homogeneous volcanic materials cool and evenly contract inward towards a contraction centrepoint.
 In the early Cretaceous period, there was a volcano centred east of the Sai Kung peninsula.
-The final eruption of the volcano was explosive and the magma chamber was emptied.
-It lost support in its core and collapsed.
-The remains became a caldera with a diameter of about 20 km.
-The large amount of volcanic ash produced in this eruption eventually settled in the caldera and formed a thick layer of hot viscous ash.
-The hot ash eventually cooled down.
-Then each column started to contract inwards.
-When each side of the hexagon shrinks evenly towards the centre, it formed regular hexagonal shaped cracks.
-Starting from the top part, the cracks developed downwards.
-Finally the pillars were created.
+The final eruption of the volcano was explosive and the magma chamber was emptied, losing support in its core and resulting in the volcano's collapse.
+The remains became a caldera with a diameter of around 20 km.
+The large amount of volcanic ash produced in this eruption settled in the caldera and formed a thick layer of hot, viscous ash.
+The hot ash eventually cooled, solidifying within the caldera.
+As it did so, it contracted, forming cooling joints (visually similar to cracks) at the surface where heat was lost most rapidly to the atmosphere.
+As each side of each mass of ash shrunk, the sides contracted evenly towards the centre, forming regular hexagonal cracks.
+Starting from the surface where the ash cooled and contracted the quickest, the cracks infiltrated downwards, eventually creating the pillars.